acl-org/emnlp-2023-miniconf/README.md

     - Ensure `make freeze` runs without errors (warnings are fine)
     - Make a pull request.
     - If the changes look good to us and the site builds on GH Actions, we will merge and your changes will be live for everyone to see!

+## Update EMNLP 2023 [Website]

+We did the following steps to adopt the website for EMNLP 2023 Miniconf:
+1. Change the global configs (configs/site.yaml)
+2. Add the picture the website need (static/images/emnlp2023/)
+3. Modify the front-pages (templates/)
+4. Create the EMNLP 2023 website data dir (data/emnlp_2023/)

 ## Update ACL 2023 from Source